-One of the most powerful and popular compositing tools used in the VFX industry is Nuke, and it’s the one students learn in CG Spectrum’s online Nuke course.
+One of the most powerful and popular compositing tools used in the VFX industry is Nuke, and it’s the one students learn in CG Spectrum’s online Nuke courses.
 Other useful compositing tools include: Adobe Photoshop, After Effects, and Maya.

 Senior compositor and CG Spectrum mentor Brittany Piacente has worked on 50+ movies and TV shows at studios like Deluxe, Mr X, and Method Studios.
 She offers this advice for aspiring compositors: